sharedexperiencesapp/sharedexpences/README.md

 ---

-## 🌟 Why Choose SharedExpenses?
+## 🌟 Why Choose SharingExpenses?

 Tired of the awkward "who owes what" conversations?
-SharedExpenses transforms expense sharing from a chore into a seamless, beautiful experience.
+SharingExpenses transforms expense sharing from a chore into a seamless, beautiful experience.
 Whether you're planning a group vacation, sharing household expenses, or organizing a dinner party, our app ensures balance tracking and expense management.

 ---